-- This approach is amenable to alignment-free workflows, since the number of fragments in each equivalence class are sufficient statistics for the abundance quantification, meaning that they contain all information needed to estimate the parameters of the statistical model, and hence the feature-level abundances.
-Since the expression counts in this case are estimated, they are not necessarily integer counts, and will be referred to as 'estimated counts'. - In order to derive these, the EM-algorithm (Dempster et al. (1977)) is often used, although other approaches have been used by tools like Salmon.
+- Abundance quantification is more recently starting to shift from counting towards using statistical models to estimate the expression counts for a feature, which in this case is typically a transcript. - This approach is amenable to alignment-free workflows, since the number of fragments in each equivalence class are sufficient statistics for the abundance quantification, meaning that they contain all information needed to estimate the parameters of the statistical model, and hence the feature-level abundances.
+Since the expression counts in this case are estimated, they are not necessarily integer counts, and will be referred to as 'estimated counts'. - In order to derive these, the EM-algorithm is often used, although other approaches have been used by tools like Salmon.
 A big advantage of the estimation approach is that it probabilistically assigns fragments to transcripts, thereby automatically dealing with multi-mapping reads.
 The total number of fragments mapping to each transcript is then the sum of all fragment-level probabilities to be assigned to that respective transcript.

-3.3.1 Abundance metrics
+3.4.1 Abundance metrics

-- For simplicity, we have mainly been talking about feature-level counts as in sums of fragments.
+- For simplicity, we have only been talking about feature-level counts as in sums of fragments.
 However, this is merely one metric that can be used as a proxy for expression, and several others exist. - Most of these were introduced to attempt to make the abundances more comparable across samples or features, as compared to the simple counts.
-These mainly serve to correct for technical biases such as transcript length and sequencing depth, both of which have significant impact on the observed counts. - Indeed, for a gene with the same mRNA concentration in two samples, sequencing one sample deeper, will on average result in a higher count. - Likewise, for two transcripts with the same mRNA concentration but different transcript lengths, one will tend to observe more fragments from the longer transcript due to the fragmentation step in the RNA-seq protocol, where longer transcripts can be split into more fragments of appropriate length.
+These mainly serve to correct for technical biases such as transcript length and sequencing depth, both of which have significant impact on the observed counts.